The Rise of Language Models in Mining Software Repositories: A Survey: Challenges

 The analysis of the primary studies reveals several challenges that limit the adoption of LMs in MSR research and restrict their full potential.
 In the following, we describe these challenges and outline concrete action points.\\

-\textbf{Challenge 1: Focus on code-related artefacts.} Most of the mining studies analysed focus on either code (18.6\%) or code-related artefacts, such as issues (16.8\%), code reviews (11.6\%), and commits (8.4\%).
-This contrasts with the limited attention given to other key artefacts in the software development process, such as requirements (4.5\%).
-These findings suggest that mining studies leveraging LMs on non-code artefacts remain comparatively underexplored and are therefore likely to contain valuable information that has yet to be investigated.
+\textbf{Challenge 1: Focus on code-related artifacts.} Most of the mining studies analyzed focus on either code (17.8\%) or code-related artifacts, such as issues (15\%), code reviews (7.3\%), and commits (5.7\%).
+This contrasts with the limited attention given to other key artifacts in the software development process, such as requirements (7.9\%).
+The multimodal capabilities of LMs also remain underexplored, with only four primary studies analyzing images or videos~\cite{2025-49,2025-52,2025-52-1,2025-52-2}.
+These findings suggest that mining studies leveraging LMs on non-code artifacts remain comparatively underexplored and are therefore likely to contain valuable information that has yet to be investigated.

-\textbf{Action points.} The scope of mining applications should be broadened to encompass a wider range of software development artefacts, where LMs can play a key role due to their ability to process large volumes of data across diverse formats.
-These artefacts may include requirements specifications, architectural documentation, software models, user documentation, and relevant artefacts in emerging agentic systems, such as agent specifications~\cite{GitHub-spec-kit}.\\
+\textbf{Action points.} The scope of mining applications should be broadened to encompass a wider range of software development artifacts, where LMs can play a key role due to their ability to process large volumes of data across diverse formats.
+These artifacts may include requirements specifications, architectural documentation, software models, user documentation, multimedia content, and relevant artifacts in emerging agentic systems, such as agent specifications~\cite{GitHub-spec-kit}.\\

-\textbf{Challenge 2: Underexploited generative capabilities.} Although generation is one of the defining strengths of modern LMs, its application within MSR remains conservative, accounting for 22.9\% of contributions.
-Most studies use LMs to automate traditional machine learning tasks, such as classification, detection, or prediction~\cite{2024-14-1,2025-52-1}.
+\textbf{Challenge 2: Underexploited generative capabilities.} Although generation is one of the defining strengths of modern LMs, its application within MSR remains conservative, accounting for 21.1\% of contributions.
+Most studies use LMs to automate traditional machine learning tasks, such as classification, detection, or extraction~\cite{2024-14-1,2025-52-1}.
 Even when generative capabilities are employed, outputs are typically limited to short-form content such as summaries or brief explanations derived from repository data~\cite{2023-47,2025-52}.
 This narrows the transformative potential of LMs in mining software repositories.

-\textbf{Action points.} The generative capabilities of modern LMs should be fully leveraged, not only to analyse repositories but also to \emph{enrich} them.
-This involves moving beyond code generation to a broader range of tasks, such as the improvement and generation of requirements, software models, design decision documentation, or user tutorials, among others.
-This will likely require the creation of dedicated benchmarks and datasets, resembling those widely used in the context of code generation, e.g.,~\cite{Zheng-KDD23,Yu-ICSE24}.\\
+\textbf{Action points.} The generative capabilities of modern LMs should be fully leveraged, not only to analyze repositories but also to \emph{enrich} them.
+This involves moving beyond code generation to a broader range of tasks, such as the improvement and generation of requirements, software models, design decision documentation, or user tutorials, among others. \\